BenjaminHellebust/BenjaminHellebust.github.io/Efficiency/Safety/index.md

 How safe is nuclear energy in comparison to fossil fuels?

-* "More than 100 million people in the United States live in communities where air pollution exceeds health-based air quality standards" (U.S. Global Change Research Program, p.
+* Due to fossil fuels, "[m]ore than 100 million people in the United States live in communities where air pollution exceeds health-based air quality standards" (U.S. Global Change Research Program, p.
 513)